 - Cut off the ends of the plantain.
 Make a cut through the skin down the length of the plantain, and remove the peel.
 Cut the plantain into 1/2-inch thick diagonal (slanted) slices.

-- Spray or wipe a silicone-covered baking sheet lightly with oil.
+- Line baking sheet with a silicone mat or spray or wipe it lightly with oil.
 Place the plantain slices on it in one layer.
 Bake for 15 minutes or until they are browned on the bottom.
 Be careful–they can burn quickly.
 Turn slices over.
 Watch them carefully and bake until both sides are golden, about 25 minutes total.
 Serve warm.

 More Pineapple, Black Beans, and Plantains (Though Not Necessarily Together):